vinay-sj/python-flask-microservices/README.md

 7. Datadog for monitoring and synthetic test //TODO info about what it is and adv of it

 ### AWS:
+* AWS is a service that provides on-demand cloud computing platforms and APIs to individuals, companies, and governments, on a metered pay-as-you-go basis.
+* It provides a variety of basic abstract technical infrastructure and distributed computing building blocks and tools.
+* Few of these services include AWS EC2, EKS, ECS, etc

 ## Usecases of each of the technology in our project